idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step02.md

 > Experiment with different settings for the mechanical properties of the sample
 > and the applied loading.
 What happens if you drastically reduce the Young's
 > modulus or increase the applied pressure.
-Is the simulaion result still valid?
+Is the simulation result still valid?

 [Click here for the answer.](tensor_mechanics/tutorials/introduction/answer02a.md)